 Course Prerequisites: This course is intended for science majors, and all students should have completed MATH 1302 or its equivalent.
 Students who have not had high school chemistry are advised to take CHEM 1300 first.
-To receive credit for CHEM 1441, you must also be enrolled in a CHEM 1441 lab.
-Engineering majors are encouraged to take CHEM 1465 instead of this course, and students pursuing a career in nursing should take CHEM 1451 instead of CHEM 1441.
-All other non-science majors should take CHEM 1445 and CHEM 1446 instead of CHEM 1441 and CHEM 1442.

 Tentative Lecture Schedule: The following represents a tentative schedule of lecture and examination material for this semester.
 The exact dates of the four major exams will be announced in class.
-Note that the Comprehensive Departmental Final Exam is scheduled for Wednesday, December 10, at 5:30 PM.
+Note that the Comprehensive Final Exam is scheduled for Monday, Aug.
+17 6:00 pm to 7:50 pm